-An old medieval market town and the seat of one of Europe's most prestigious universities, Cambridge provides a perfect setting in which to experience British culture and academic tradition.
+As an old medieval, market town and the seat of one of Europe's most prestigious universities, Cambridge provides a perfect setting in which to experience British culture and academic tradition.
 As one of England's major cities, Cambridge is filled with attractive shops, museums, restaurants, and pubs; and it is also known for its fine architecture and beautiful parks.
 London is only a one-hour train ride to the south.

 Program participants are directly enrolled at Anglia Ruskin University and attend classes with British students.
 Students should keep in mind that these courses are often very challenging when planning their course load.

-Visit the Anglia website to view the catalog of "modules" or courses offered.
+Visit the Anglia Ruskin University website to view the catalog of "modules" or courses offered.

 Application Requirements and Deadlines

-The deadline to apply for both the fall 2017 semester and the 2017-2018 academic year options is March 1, 2017.
+The deadline to apply for the Fall 2018 semester or the 2018-2019 Academic Year is March 1st.
 Applications will be reviewed by the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.